 Oregon towns and cities have played a vital role in helping the organization maintain its goals with their wonderful hospitality and generosity.
 Many of Oregon’s premier cities and towns have played host to the annual pageant such as Pendleton, Vale, La Grande, Sisters, Roseburg, Hillsboro, Prineville, St. Paul, and Canby.
-Providing our titleholders with the tools they need to have a successful reign has always been important to the organization.
-Throughout the history of MROP titleholders have received awards such as saddles, trophy buckles, luggage and chaps.
+Providing our title holders with the tools they need to have a successful reign has always been important to the organization.
+Throughout the history of the organization, title holders have received awards such as saddles, trophy buckles, luggage and chaps.

-History Complied by, Stephanie Crop-Hedin, Miss Rodeo Oregon 2000; Edited by Nicole Schrock, Miss Rodeo Oregon 2013
+History Complied by Stephanie Crop-Hedin, Miss Rodeo Oregon 2000; Edited by Nicole Schrock, Miss Rodeo Oregon 2013.

 If you have any information about the history of Miss Rodeo Oregon Pageant, Inc. that you would like to contribute please contact us.